Java vs. JavaScript: What's the Difference?

 Features of Java

-Java has been around for some time, and as such, has developed a large community with a host of tools and educational content related to the language.
+Java has been around for some time and has, as such, developed a large community with a host of tools and educational content related to the language.

 It’s on par or faster than most other modern compiled languages and much faster than interpreted languages, making it a good choice for robust native applications.
 Unlike JavaScript, Java is a multi-threaded language, meaning it can do multiple things simultaneously rather than wait for each task to finish before beginning the next one.